Pauanui gets enlarged fit-for-purpose facility

 "As well as the much-needed storage area for rescue equipment, it's a more integrated space that will support our membership for years to come."

-The new clubhouse opens as PSLC marks its 50-year jubilee this year.
+The new clubhouse opens as PSLSC marks its 50-year jubilee this year.

 PSLC raised the initial funding to start the renovation, which is estimated to have cost just over $1 million.